Hotels4Teams

 What are the closest hotels to Quechee Lakes SKI Area?

-The closest hotels to Quechee Lakes SKI Area are Super 8 by Wyndham White River Junction (7.93 mi), Holiday Inn Express Hotel & Suites White River Junction by IHG (8.17 mi), and Hampton Inn White River Junction (8.18 mi).
+Several hotels near Quechee Lakes SKI Area are well-suited for families.
+Super 8 by Wyndham White River Junction (7.93 mi, from $88/night), Holiday Inn Express Hotel & Suites White River Junction by IHG (8.17 mi, from $143/night), and Hampton Inn White River Junction (8.18 mi, from $148/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels near Quechee Lakes SKI Area?

-Yes — Residence Inn by Marriott Hanover Lebanon (14.53 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Hanover Lebanon (14.53 mi, from $253/night) is an extended-stay property near Quechee Lakes SKI Area, with full kitchens and on-site laundry.

 Which hotels near Quechee Lakes SKI Area are pet-friendly?